Metal Roof vs. Shingles: True Cost & Lifetime ROI

 Working With Your Insurance Company on Storm-Related Replacement

-If a storm event is driving your roof replacement decision, the material choice — metal versus shingles — intersects with your insurance claim in important ways.
-Class 4 impact-rated materials may qualify for premium discounts going forward.
+If a storm event is driving your roof replacement decision, the material choice — metal versus shingles — intersects directly with your insurance claim.
+Class 4 impact-rated materials and qualifying metal systems may earn premium discounts going forward.
 Davis Construction documents pre-installation roof condition with photos and provides the inspection records your adjuster needs.
 We work directly with homeowners through the claim process — we don't promise covered claims, because coverage depends on your carrier and the cause of loss, but we make sure the documentation supports the strongest possible case.
 See our storm damage repair page for more on that process.

 Frequently Asked Questions